pilarmi2/store-service/README.md

 ## Prerequisites
 - Python 3.9 or higher is required for localized execution.
-- Required libraries are listed in `readme.txt`.
+- Required libraries are listed in `requirements.txt`.

 ## Installation
 1. Ensure Python 3.9 is installed on your system.